AyaWaken

 The First Amendment, via the Fourteenth Amendment, applies to all levels of government.
 Under 42 U.S.C. § 1983, individuals may bring civil actions against:

-• Government officials (in their personal capacities), and
+• Government officials (in their personal capacities)

 • Government departments (under Monell v.
 Department of Social Services, 436 U.S. 658)